keithf4/testingdocs/mimeo.md

 The p_debug argument for any function that has it will output more verbose feedback to show what that job is doing.
 Most of this is also logged with pg_jobmon, but this is a quick way to see detailed info immediately.

-### Adding/Removing Columns with DML Replication
+### Adding/Removing Columns after initial setup

-Adding and/or removing columns on the source database must be done carefully, and in a specific order, with DML replication types (dml & logdel) to avoid errors.
+Adding and/or removing columns on the source database must be done carefully, and in a specific order, to avoid errors.
+Except for the snapshot replication method (which automatically replicates column changes), the columns should always be added on the destination table first and then the source.
+And the opposite should be done for removing a column you no longer want on either system (source first, destination last).
+The columns copied over during replication are always determined by what the source has, so if the source has columns the destination doesn't, replication will fail.
+Since the source database is used as the canonical schema, this means the destination can actually have columns the source does not (and logdel replication shows this in action).
+There is a function available that can help monitor for when source columns change.
+See check_source_columns() in Maintenance Functions.

+Additional consideration must be taken with with Logdel Replication:

 When adding a column, follow this order:

 1. Add to destination table
-2. Add to the source queue table
+2. Add to the source queue table (logdel only)
 3. Add to the source table

 When removing a column, follow this order:

 1. Remove from source table
-2. Remove from the source queue table
+2. Remove from the source queue table (logdel only)
 3. Remove from the destination table (if desired.
 It can be left for historical records with no problems.)

 ### Dblink Mapping Setup